 Here you can download Windows Server 2019 ISO file.
-The preview release of Windows server does not come with a direct link for a long time, you must register to Windows Insider program to be able to download the Windows Server 2019 Iso file.
+The full version of Windows server 2019 is accessible with a fast direct link from Microsoft website which you can easy download the Windows Server 2019 ISO file from below link.

-The installation is the same process as the old style.
-Just download Window Server 2019 iso file and install it on Hyper-v or Vmware virtual machine.
+The installation of Windows server 2019 is the same process as the old style.
+Just download Window Server 2019 iso file and install it on Hyper-v, VMware virtual machine or a physical computer.

 For more information about what is new in Windows Server 2019, follow the article.